khemssharma/Community-bot/README.md

 ### Automatic Unfollow:
 Unfollow.js unfollows all the users automatically who don't follow you back. 😁
 ### Scheduled Runs:
-<strong>Every Two Hours Automatically<strong>, all the followers will get follow-back and non-reciprocal accounts will be unfollowed.
+<strong>At scheduled runs<strong>, all the followers will get follow-back and non-reciprocal accounts will be unfollowed.

 ### GitHub’s Rate Limits:
  Please note that GitHub has limit of 5000 API Calls per Hour. <br>
- Every "Follow" is considered a Call. <br>
- After this limit, a Call will simply return an error.
+ Also you cannot follow 100+ (approx.) accounts in succession via API (unless you pay). <br> After this limit, a Call will simply return an error.

 ## How to Use